 Mina Reiman is an associate in the New York office whose practice covers intellectual property, regulatory, and white collar defense matters.
 Mina’s intellectual property practice focuses on patents, trademarks, and copyrights litigation and counselling, representing clients in a range of industries, including telecommunications, internet, software, pharmaceuticals, and life sciences.
 She also has experience with technology transfer and Free and Open Source Software patent defense and licensing.
-Mina is registered to practice before the United States Patent and Trademark Office and was recognized as a New York Super Lawyers Rising Star for Intellectual Property in 2015 and 2016.
+Mina is registered to practice before the United States Patent and Trademark Office and was recognized as a New York Super Lawyers Rising Star for Intellectual Property every year since 2015.

 Mina’s practice also includes white collar criminal and regulatory investigations, particularly Foreign Corrupt Practices Act (FCPA) investigations by the Department of Justice and the Securities and Exchange Commission, and wire fraud investigations by FINRA.
 Since joining the firm, Mina has represented clients in multiple pro bono matters, including employment matters, unemployment benefits, discrimination against juveniles with a criminal record, landlord-tenant disputes, public housing matters, and judicial name change proceedings on behalf of transgender and gender non-conforming individuals.
 Mina is a member of the firm’s Diversity Committee and chairs the Green Initiative Committee.